divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 Connect your local application to the cloud project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can connect a local application to a Divio project on the cloud.
-This is very convenient, allowing you to run
+This is very convenient, allowing you to interact
-commands such as:
+with the cloud project from your command-line.

+Run:

 ..  code-block:: bash

-    divio project dashboard
-    divio project pull db  # also push
-    divio project pull media  # also push
-    divio project deploy
+    divio project configure

-and so on.
-See :ref:`some usage examples <local-cli-usage>`.
+and provide the slug (this creates a new file in the project at ``.divio/config.json``).

 The cloud project has a *slug*, based on the name you gave it when you created it.
 Run ``divio project list -g`` to get
 your project's slug.